openkfw/qupo/README.md

 This prototype addresses two questions:

 - Quantum computers are often described as a more efficient way to solve complex problems.
-But are they really capable of doing so or is this still a dream of the future?
+But are they actually capable of doing so or is this still a dream of the future?

 - Optimizing the composition of a stock portfolio according to parameters like turnover or risk is a non-linear problem and usually can only be solved by approximation methods ("Monte Carlo").
 The reason is the combinatorial explosion of the many possibilities how the portfolio could be composed, so that a classical computer would have to calculate all possibilities for the optimal solution - the number of possibilities is so huge that this is not possible in a manageable time.
 This is comparable to calculating all possible chess positions with a computer opponent - strategies and approximate solutions are also used there.
 Quantum computers promise to evaluate the numerous possible solutions in a fraction of the time.